 It was Ukraine, not Russia, that interfered in the 2016 election!
 Except America’s intelligence community and an exhaustive investigation by former FBI director Robert Mueller say otherwise.
 Even if they’re wrong, what does it matter?
 If Ukraine had interfered in the 2016 election (it didn’t), how would that justify Trump’s blackmail?

 The “deep state” is out to get Trump!
 Except he appointed all the people who have testified against him.
-Again, though, what difference does it make?
+But again, what difference does it make?
 Their motivation doesn’t change the truth.

 The truth is that Republicans don’t want to impeach Trump.
 Because they fear the wrath of his base.
-Because they believe he is their last best hope of preventing America from becoming a majority liberal, secular and nonwhite nation.
+Because they believe he is their last best hope of preventing America from becoming a majority liberal, secular, nonwhite nation.
 Because they prefer a crooked Republican over an honest Democrat.

 Whatever the reason, they’re putting party before country and dragging down trust in American institutions — already at an alarming low — down with them.